bacontime/games-mirror/rules/category-poker.md

 <span id="tiebreaker"></span>

+Maybe I need to update the markdown to get it to build?

 <script>
-function rD(i){return i[Math.floor(Math.random()*i.length)];} //draw a random item from a list.

-document.getElementById("tiebreaker").innerHTML = "hello there general kenobi;
+function rD(i){return i[Math.floor(Math.random()*i.length)];} //draw a random item from a list. document.getElementById("tiebreaker").innerHTML = "hello there general kenobi;
 </script>